 I’ll be upfront about my bias: I pretty much always wear my hydration pack on race day, and always wear it for marathons.
 It would feel odd to run a marathon without it.

 Most of the trail runs I’ve done either highly recommend or flat-out require that runners carry a certain amount of water.
-There are usually fewer aid stations, and if there ever is an issue, it takes much longer to get aid or assistance to you.
+There are usually fewer aid stations and a greater need for self-reliance.

 Even if those cups are properly composted or recycled (which is sadly all too rare), that is a lot of cups.

 Some runners take 5 or 6 cups.
 1 to pour over their head, 2 to drink water, 1 to drink sports drink, and then grab another water to go.

 A pack means you can take zero cups!

 Follow Your Own Plan

 You’ve created a race plan, right?
 You know how often you want to (or need) to drink?

 If your race plan has you drinking every 30 minutes, but the race aid stations are every 45 minutes (or more), that could throw your plan off.

 If you have your own pack, you can drink when your race plan says you should drink.